mreid-moz/notes/data/platform_options.md

 [Sensu](http://sensuapp.org/) is often described as the “monitoring router”.
 Essentially, Sensu takes the results of “check” scripts run across many systems, and if certain conditions are met; passes their information to one or more “handlers”.

-### Parquet

-[Apache Parquet](http://parquet.incubator.apache.org/) is a columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.

 ### dCache

 [dCache](http://www.dcache.org/) A system for storing and retrieving huge amounts of data, distributed among a large number of heterogenous server nodes, under a single virtual filesystem tree with a variety of standard access methods.